git/git.github.io/rev_news/drafts/edition-101.md

   fork of Git".

-  The new Git Standard Library is considered necessary for the libification effort, because there are a number of circular and ubiquitous dependencies that are very difficult to untangle and it probably wouldn't be worth it to untangle them.
+  The new Git Standard Library is considered necessary for the libification effort, because there are numerous circular and ubiquitous dependencies that are very difficult to untangle and it probably wouldn't be worth untangling them.
 As the libification effort doesn't promise stability of interfaces though, it would still be possible to extract some small libraries from `git-std-lib.a` later if there is ever a need to be able to swap